-A group of four master students lead by G. Wilson investigates the performance of PFA for different designs of an ECAL.
+A group of Master's and undergraduate students led by G. Wilson investigates the performance of PFA for different designs of an ECAL.
 Such studies are primarily important to optimize the structure of an ECAL.
-Applying a mass constrained fit for π^0 reconstruction they found a significant improvement of the ECAL energy resolution.
+Applying a mass constrained fit for $\pi^0$ reconstruction they found a significant improvement of the energy resolution of the prompt electro-magnetic component of hadronic jets.
 Furthermore, they investigated calibration strategies for sampling calorimeters using radioactive sources and the benefit of the use of timing information for particle information.